shefalyshreya/Credit-Card-Transaction-Analysis-Project/README.md

 7.[StoredProceduresUsage](#StoredProceduresUsage)

-#**Description**#
+ **Description**
   This project analyzes the Kaggle Credit Card Transactions dataset.
 It demonstrates:

--Exploratory Data Analysis (EDA) to understand patterns and distributions in the dataset SQL queries for ad-hoc analysis and insights, including:
+    -Exploratory Data Analysis (EDA) to understand patterns and distributions in the dataset -SQL queries for ad-hoc analysis and insights, including:
 JOINs to combine multiple tables
 GROUP BY / HAVING for aggregated analysis
 Window functions for running totals and ranking